Baby Food – 2013 Ratings

-These baby food ratings are part of the Parent’s Pick Awards which surveyed 1500 Australian parents and cover a number of categories.
-The outcomes reported are the results from parents who had purchased baby food in the last three months in the survey group, in this case, 647 people.
+These baby food ratings are part of our Parent’s Pick Awards, where we commission Colmar Brunton to survey 1,300 Australian parents aged 18-40 years old with at least one child aged three years and younger to measure and track customer satisfaction over a number of categories.
+The outcomes reported are the results from parents in the survey group who have purchased baby food in the last three months, in this case, 662 people.
 Brands had to have received at least 30 responses to be included.

 Results are comparative and it should be noted that brands that received three stars have still achieved a satisfaction measure of at least six out of 10.